euronovate/ENMobileSDK-iOS/ENSignatureBox/README.md

 ```

 It defines the what ratio should be used in SignatureBox, if either keeping field ratio width and height, or using a default ratio.
 In second case it will center the signature image inside the field without stretching it.

+- `updateDocumentStatusOnDismiss`: If true, when dismissed viewer it updates the document status.